 You can choose between either method.

-Search engine optimisation (SEO): all the methods, tactics and processes by which you can increase the likelihood of your website appearing, and possibly ranking highly in the organic (non-paid for) search engine results.
-If you employ cracking SEO, then you may not even need to do paid search.
-However many marketers will recommend that both are vital to search marketing and complement each other effectively.
-Here’s a good beginner’s guide to SEO.
+Search Engine Optimisation (SEO): This term refers to all the methods, tactics and processes by which you can increase the likelihood of your website appearing and ranking well in the organic (non-paid) search engine results.
+If you employ cracking SEO, then you may not even need to use paid search.
+However, many marketers will recommend that both are vital to search marketing and complement each other effectively.

-Google Shopping: you may have noticed in the example at the top of the page a separate box showing sponsored shopping results.
+Google Shopping: You may have noticed in the example at the top of the page a carousel showing sponsored shopping results.

 You can submit listings such as this to Google Ads, by creating Product Listing Ads (PLA) featuring relevant details, rich images, product prices and your store name.
-Here’s a detailed explanation on how to get started with Google Shopping.
+For a detailed guide on how to get set up with Google Shopping, read our PPC Best Practice Guide section on Google Shopping.